linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Discussion of Loan Covenants vs. Bond Covenants.md

 - There is some sort of optional redemption
 - There are several covenants

-We'll return to the covenants later.
+We'll return to the [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] later.
 First,  let's look at this optional redemption.
 On page S-10,  we get this:

 ### Optional Redemption